 Are Prescription Errors Medical Malpractice?

 If your doctor has prescribed you the wrong medication and it causes you to harm in the long run, are you dealing with medical malpractice?
 This is a great question to ask because it does happen very often.
-Sometimes it’s intentional, sometimes the medication is for misdiagnosis, sometimes the dose is too high.
+Sometimes it’s intentional, sometimes the medication is for misdiagnosis, and sometimes the dose is too high.
 There are many ways that a prescription error can happen, and there are many reasons for giving you these prescriptions.

 A doctor is only liable if they are the one who actually made the mistake and not someone else such as the pharmacist with the drug manufacturing company.
 This means that this is a very complex case to prove, there are too many variables.
 Did the drug manufacturing company actually manufacture 20 mg pills instead of 10 mg pills but the label is 10 mg pills?
 Or did your position right the wrong dosage and your pharmacist give you the dose adjustment by the physician?
 Or did your physician write the right dose, but your pharmacist gave you the wrong dose or the wrong medicine?

 So you can see there are a lot of variables when you are trying to prove medical malpractice and negligence due to a prescription error.
 In order for the lawsuit to be viable, you have to prove that the doctor’s actions actually amounted to medical negligence.
 Proving liability in this type of lawsuit means that you have to prove the doctor was negligent in prescribing a certain medication, and you need to look at what the standard of care was under the circumstances for your illness that requires medication, how your doctor deviated from that standard and how you were harmed as a result.